jjmaldonis/lcu-api/README.md

 lcu.process_event_stream()

 # Here is an example request to get data from the LCU
-response = lcu.get('/lol-platform-config/v1/initial-configuration-complete')
+finished = lcu.get('/lol-platform-config/v1/initial-configuration-complete')
-print("Has the client finished it's starting up?", response)
+print("Has the client finished it's starting up?", finished)

 ...  # Make more requests to the LCU if you want.